Flpinto/libft_42/README.md

 # libft_42
-This is my _libft_ project of 42school Paris.
+This is my _libft_ project without bonus, of 42school Paris.